In ecomdash, you have the option to create Kits and Built Products. Below describes the general differences between the two:

 Info about Kits:

-- You can also use Kits to sell the same item multiple times on the same storefront.
+You can also use Kits to sell the same item multiple times on the same storefront.
 So if you have SKU A listed three different times on the same storefront, this can cause issues as ecomdash will only be able to update one of the 3 listings.
-But using Kits, you can create three Kits (Kit1, Kit2, and Kit3) with new SKU's that you will also change on the listings on the storefront so that we can match them up.
-Then you will assign SKU A as the component for all three Kits, so that any time one of the Kits sells (ex.
-Kit1), SKU A will be reduced which will in turn reduce the quantities of the other Kits (ex.
-Kit2 and Kit3).
+By using Kits, you can create three Kits (Kit A, Kit B, and Kit C).
+You will create a kit for each time this product is listed on your storefronts.
+Then you will assign the SKU as the component for all three Kits, so that any time one of the Kits sells (ex.
+Kit A), the SKU will be reduced which will in turn reduce the quantities of the other Kits (ex.
+Kit B and Kit C).

 Info about Built Products: